 Recommended Security Checks For Your Joomla Website

-Website security is important and it is far more important to learn how to prevent attacks than understanding how to fix them.
-Joomla is a very popular content management system widely used by over 200million websites around the world as at April 2018.
-It has become the next most installed script on the Todhost web hosting platform after WordPress.
+Website security is important but it is far more important to learn how to prevent attacks than understanding how to fix them.
+Joomla is a very popular content management system widely used by over 200million websites around the world as at September 2020 and accounts for about 5.7 percent of CMS marlet share accourding to W3Techs.
+It is also the second most installed script, after WordPress, on the Todhost web hosting platform.

-Joomla! has definitely established itself as one of the most popular content management systems (CMS) in the world, powering almost 3% of the web and exceeding 40 million downloads.
+Joomla! has definitely established itself as one of the most popular content management systems (CMS) in the world, powering almost 3% of the web and exceeding 100 million downloads as at September 2020 and an estimated 300+ websites are created with Joomla everyday.
 The popularity of Joomla increases the chances that during your day, you will most likely browse at least one website built with Joomla!.
 Many businesses rely on Joomla! for their web presence, but often business owners are not so knowledgeable about what they need to do to ensure that their website is secured from external exploitation and running with the latest security patches.
 One fundamental thing to do to keep your Joomla site safe is to use the latest and updated version of the website.

 Today, we will show you some of the quick checks and fixes that will keep your Joomla website running safe on the web.

 1. Change the default admin username

 By default, Joomla admin username is "admin" and the admin url is yourdomain/administrator.
 It is important to change these two parameters to forestall primary attacks on your Joomla website.
 Advanced attackers would still have a way of detecting your administrator login url but this is a strongly recommended measure towards securing your website.